Lubbock Water Quality at a Glance

 Water Sources and Supply Strategy

-- Roberts County Well Field: Primary water source providing 58% of Lubbock’s supply, managed by the Canadian River Municipal Water Authority and located approximately 160 miles northeast of Lubbock.
+- Roberts County Well Field (58%): Primary supply managed by the Canadian River Municipal Water Authority (CRMWA), located approximately 150 miles northeast of Lubbock.
+Groundwater from this source is blended with surface water and treated at the North Water Treatment Plant.

 Advanced Treatment Facilities

-- South Water Treatment Plant: Advanced facility treating Lake Alan Henry water with membrane filtration technology, designed for enhanced water quality treatment.
+- South Water Treatment Plant: Advanced membrane microfiltration facility treating Lake Alan Henry surface water.
+The membrane technology provides enhanced removal of particles and pathogens compared to conventional sand filtration.

 PFAS Monitoring and Concerns